egalion/briesaed/wholecourseBRIE.md

 *1931–1934*: foregin banking capital fell from 20% of total active capital to less than 7%.

-*1932 - by*: three laws were passed to protect banks from liquidity problems
+*1932 - by*: three laws were passed to protect banks from liquidity problems.

 > *note*: insider lending: shareholders, directors of officers of the bank or their familiy or their firms increased the problems, caused by the depression.